-If you want to know more about nurture support and the development of nurturing approaches in Glasgow please contact: Alison Crawford, Area Principal Psychologist
+If you would like to know more about nurture support and the development of nurturing approaches in Glasgow please contact: Alison Crawford, Area Principal Psychologist

-Further information about our policy for inclusion can be accessed at pdf icon Every Child is Included and Supported [860kb]
+Further information about our policy for inclusion can be accessed at:

 *’Nurture Groups’ is used throughout to refer to our range of Nurture provisions including Nurture Corners in early years, Nurture Groups in primary schools and Nurture Bases in secondary schools.